 ZC: The façade material depends on design which is based on the category of the building being designed.

-ZC: A double skin façade is predominantly used in the west to control thermal comfort levels, prevention of condensation and moisture to the interior of the buildings.
+ZC: A double skin façade is predominantly used in the west to control thermal comfort levels, and prevent condensation and moisture to the interior of the buildings.

-WFM: Other than glass, have you found any new materials used abroad which could be used effectively in India?
+WFM: Other than glass, have you found any new materials used abroad that could be used effectively in India?

 WFM: How are you looking at the plasticity of the material to mould the façade and then the colours and concepts?

-WFM: Considering quality control (QC), what all criteria you look for while choosing glass and other materials used for façades & fenestration for various projects?’
+WFM: Considering quality control (QC), what criteria do you look for while choosing glass and other materials used for façades & fenestration for various projects?’

 ZC: We are generally seeing an overuse of glass in contemporary architecture in India; Glass is an efficient façade material with low U values, similar to masonry construction.
 Coatings used on the surfaces, laminates and secondary skins can help control uncomfortable solar heat gain and glare.